jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/4_Various_Fields.typ

 Besides #gls("iso")'s focus on hydrogen, another reason for mentioning #gls("iso") hydrogen-based standards is the organization's excellent international reputation.
 This increases the chances of partial to potentially full international recognition of these standards.
-As mentioned in the introduction of this subsection, the goal was to identify potential #gls("cgh2") standards, provide reasons for their selection, and present them in an organized manner.
+As mentioned in the introduction of this section, the goal was to identify potential #gls("cgh2") standards, provide reasons for their selection, and present them in an organized manner.
 The process of filtering the standards with the highest potential for providing information relevant to #gls("swith") certification will be addressed in @chap_1_0_6, based on specific criteria.

 #summary_([